HabibatTheAnalyst/8-Week-SQL-Challenge/README.md

 # 8-Week-SQL-Challenge

-> Solutions are coded in Microsoft SQL Server Management Studio
+> Solutions were coded in Microsoft SQL Server Management Studio

 This repository contains the solution to the case studies in Danny Ma's [8-Week-SQL-Chalenge](https://8weeksqlchallenge.com/).
 The 8 Week SQL Challenge was founded by Danny Ma for analysts to play around with data using SQL.
 It consists of 8 different SQL challenges, from which you can choose the case study and questions to answer.